Archaeological Museum of Heraklion: Insanely Helpful Visit Guide

 Archaeological Museum of Heraklion

 The first floor welcomes visitors with the most amazing array of Minoan frescoes and mosaics.
-It’s the “Hall of the Frescoes” which represents Minoan’s love for nature as well as for vibrant colors.
+The “Hall of the Frescoes” represents Minoan’s love for nature and vibrant colors.

 Archaeological Museum of Heraklion

-Other than that, the main theme of the galleries on this floor is the evolution of the city-state, from the Iron Age through the Roman era, a very important historical moment on the island, often overshadowed by the splendor left by the Minoan civilization.
+Other than that, the central theme of the galleries on this floor is the evolution of the city-state from the Iron Age through the Roman era, a critical historical moment on the island, often overshadowed by the splendor left by the Minoan civilization.

 Archaeological Museum of Heraklion for Kids